 Go around your home, and look at the patio, the garden, porch and other exterior areas that are exposed to the elements.
 If you notice any items that can sustain damage during a storm, for instance, take note of them.
 In case they get damaged during a weather event, you can easily watch out for the damaged items once the situation settles so you can see their condition.
 Also, don’t forget to take into account the items inside your home in case mishaps such as leaks happen.

 If you’re uncertain about your roof’s condition, you can always call on your trusted roofing contractor to have your roofing system inspected professionally.
 There are some kinds of damage that require the eyes of a skilled contractor to spot since there are some signs that a homeowner may not be able to notice.
 In some cases, damage like blisters can be mistaken for a simple blemish on your roof, but already indicates signs of problems within your shingles or your attic, which goes to show that it’s important to have issues spotted early.

 If you notice a part of your roof is already damaged, don’t wait for the problem to worsen as this can lead to headaches and a heftier repair bill in the long run.
 Not only that, but this also eliminates the chance of your insurance provider covering your replacement or repair costs since you failed to take action to mitigate the damage early on in the process.
 If possible, contact your trusted roofing contractor to address the issue once you notice it so that you don’t have to worry about a bigger problem with your roof if you leave it be.

-Searching for a custom home construction and roofing contractor to entrust your home to?
-Call on Peartree Renovations & Marine Construction.
-We specialize in residential home services and marine construction, and are ready to serve your needs!
+Searching for a roofing contractor to entrust your home to?
+Call on Peartree Homes.
+We specialize in residential home services and are ready to serve your needs!
 We have been creating our clients’ dream homes since 2012.
-Contact us at (843) 428-2546, or fill out our quote request form.
+Contact us at (843) 343-5808, or fill out our contact form for a free consultation.